 Legacy Obstacles to Access Management

 The extent to which business still runs on outdated tech might surprise you.
-Banks and other fintech companies, for example, still lean heavily on mainframes and other so-called “big iron” infrastructure because of its speed and reliability in handling thousands of transactions per second.
+Banks and other fintech companies, for example, still lean heavily on mainframes and other so-called “big iron” infrastructure because of their speed and reliability in handling thousands of transactions per second.
 Those kinds of capabilities beg the question as to whether such tech is indeed outdated – but legacy tech designed for high throughput does pose problems, with a high number of administrators citing integration with legacy systems as a challenge as they consider future planning and efforts.

 Security Should Never be Left to Legacy

 While integrating anything with a legacy system can be challenging, the problems are especially poignant — and especially important to overcome — when it comes to security.
 This is true in a general sense, because security is always important, but also more specifically because legacy systems are leaned on so heavily in the fintech and healthcare verticals.
-Inappropriate (or unmanaged) privileged access in these cases not only impacts business, but can also severely impact the individuals whose financial and health data are exposed.
+Inappropriate (or unmanaged) privileged access in these cases not only impacts business but can also severely impact the individuals whose financial and health data are exposed.

 Two of the major hurdles faced by IT administrators in overcoming the challenges posed by patchwork legacy systems are the multiple access points that such systems typically expose, as well as insufficient privileged access management (PAM) inside those systems.
 PAM is intended to ensure that any access to the system is appropriate, and controlled.
 Customers, contractors, developers, administrators, and executives all need high-level access to IT resources to accomplish their various goals and tasks.
-The kind of access that is granted, though, needs to be both role- and circumstance-dependent – a contractor, for example, may be granted access to work on a server only at a given time and from a given location, with a limited set of capabilities.
-Without a proper PAM solution, administrators aren’t just looking at one potential hole in security – they’re effectively looking at many thousand holes, each potentially capable of being used to breach the system.
+The kind of access that is granted, though, needs to be both roles- and circumstance-dependent – a contractor, for example, may be granted access to work on a server only at a given time and from a given location, with a limited set of capabilities.
+Without a proper PAM solution, administrators aren’t just looking at one potential hole insecurity – they’re effectively looking at many thousand holes, each potentially capable of being used to breach the system.

 PAM Components for Concurrency and Efficiency

-Because of the scale of the problem, what’s needed is a PAM approach that’s not only capable of working concurrently across both legacy and newer systems, but one that highly efficient in doing so.
+Because of the scale of the problem, what’s needed is a PAM approach that’s not only capable of working concurrently across both legacy and newer systems but one that is highly efficient in doing so.
 In order to achieve the kinds of concurrency and efficiency required, there are three key components that an enterprise-grade PAM solution must have: